-(Note: Site pharmacists must follow their institutional policy if it is less than the information above).
+Note: Site pharmacists must follow their institutional policies for expiration dates (ie, DO NOT INFUSE after date and time), if shorter than the timeframes above.

 Any empty vials, unused portion of entered vials, or unused IV solution that contains study product should be discarded in a biohazard containment bag and incinerated or autoclaved in accordance with institutional or pharmacy policy.